About the Consultant, Network Strategies Limited

 Image

 Fiona Ey is a lawyer with more than 20 years of experience advising governments, regulators, and telecommunications operators on regulatory and transactional matters.
 She has worked extensively in small island developing states across the Pacific and internationally.
-Fiona recently served as the legal analyst for Network Strategies’ study of regulatory, technical, and market broadband issues in Seychelles.
 Her work spans the development of legal and regulatory frameworks, including contributions to telecommunications reform initiatives in Kiribati and Samoa, where she supported market liberalisation, licensing, and interconnection rulemaking.
 She has also advised regional institutions such as the Pacific Islands Forum Secretariat on digital strategy and regulatory reform.
-From 2011 to 2017, Fiona was Group General Counsel at Bluesky Pacific Group, providing legal and regulatory oversight across multiple markets and participating in due diligence, corporate restructuring, and submarine cable projects.
 She holds advanced qualifications in international law and has extensive experience in commercial advisory work for clients in the Pacific and beyond.